-209. Some countries (the US, Canada and South Africa) require the actual or expected amount of the tax benefit generated by the disclosed scheme to be reflected on the disclosure form.
-For example, in the US, each taxpayer and material advisor is required to report a reportable transaction on a separate form.
+209. Some countries (the United States, Canada and South Africa) require the actual or expected amount of the tax benefit generated by the disclosed scheme to be reflected on the disclosure form.
+For example, in the United States, each taxpayer and material advisor is required to report a reportable transaction on a separate form.
 To be considered complete, a taxpayer must report the amounts of the expected tax treatment and all the potential tax benefits expected to result from the transaction.
-However, it may be difficult for a taxpayer to accurately calculate the amount of a tax benefit and this is particularly likely where the disclosure obligation arises before a scheme is implemented (i.e. when a scheme is made available by a promoter) for this reason this information is described as optional in the box below.
+However, it may be difficult for a taxpayer to accurately calculate the amount of a tax benefit and this is particularly likely where the disclosure obligation arises before a scheme is implemented (i.e. when a scheme is made available by a promoter) for this reason this information is described as optional in Boxes 2.10 and 2.11.

-Box 10.
+Box 2.10.
 Draft disclosure form A (for scheme user)